Cindy Montañez: State Senate

-Los Angeles City Council races, 2013 and 2015
+Los Angeles City Council races

 Montañez was a candidate in a 2013 special election for the 6th District seat on the Los Angeles City Council, which comprises the neighborhoods of Lake Balboa, Van Nuys, Panorama City, Arleta, Sun Valley and segments of North Hills and North Hollywood.
 The seat became vacant when Tony Cárdenas was elected to the United States House of Representatives.
 She lost the run-off election on July 23, 2013 to Nury Martinez by a 45%-55% margin.
 Martinez had served as Montañez's campaign manager when Montañez first ran for the State Assembly in 2002.

 Montañez tried to challenge Martinez in a rematch for the full term on March 3, 2015.
 Montañez lost the election by a margin of 39% to 61%.

 Other ventures

-In 2006 Montañez stepped down from the Assembly to run for the 20th district state Senate seat.
-However, she lost that primary to Los Angeles City Councilman Alex Padilla.
-After leaving the Assembly, Montañez was appointed to the California Unemployment Insurance Appeals Board and the Los Angeles Department of Water and Power.
+After leaving the Assembly in 2006, Montañez was appointed to the California Unemployment Insurance Appeals Board and the Los Angeles Department of Water and Power.
 On July 1, 2014, she resigned from her position as an Assistant General Manager for the Los Angeles Department of Water and Power to run for the Los Angeles City Council.